7 Core Product Design Skills

 To move from level 3 to level 4, a designer might need to:

-4. Mentor others or introduce process improvements.
+• Mentor others or introduce process improvements

 How This Framework Aligns with Industry Standards

-• NN/g’s UX Maturity model outlines similar growth from isolated execution to integrated, strategic design functions.
+NN/g's UX Maturity model outlines similar growth from isolated execution to integrated, strategic design functions.
+The Double Diamond process supports a shift from problem-solving to opportunity-seeking.
+IDEO's product design thinking emphasizes the fusion of form, function, and business impact.

 Continue reading